SparkyOfficial/cton-sdk/README.md

 ### Current Status

-The CTON-SDK has been significantly enhanced with:
+The CTON-SDK has been significantly enhanced and is now in BETA state with:

 - Proper memory management in native interface
-- Improved cryptographic implementations using OpenSSL
+- Improved cryptographic implementations with OpenSSL integration framework
 - Enhanced BOC serialization/deserialization
 - Real functionality in contract modules (Jetton, NFT, Wallet)
 - Comprehensive unit tests